 Our financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-New accounting rules or regulations and changes to existing accounting rules or regulations, such as changes to lease accounting guidance or a requirement to convert to international financial reporting standards, could negatively affect our results of operations and financial condition through increased cost of compliance.
+New accounting rules or regulations and changes to existing accounting rules or regulations have occurred and may occur in the future.
+Future changes to accounting rules or regulations, such as changes to lease accounting guidance or a requirement to convert to international financial reporting standards, could negatively affect our results of operations and financial condition through increased cost of compliance.